oldfartdeveloper/elm-conf-2016-notes/README.md

 * If it compiles, there will be no Elm-caused runtime errors.
 * Elm's functional language provides flexible modelling to preclude what might be hard to identify logical errors in other languages.
-* Being applied to varied browser client tasks.
-* Exciting things coming down the line vis-a-vis debugging.
+* Exciting things coming down the line vis-a-vis debugging and other "cool" features.
 * Explanation and celebration of the Elm community's practices.

 # My Personal Objectives

-*todo*
+* **[Here](PersonalObjectives.md)**.
+For those of you who are interested in a more personal testamony of what I tried to accomplish at this conference and how well I felt I succeeded.
+Hint: I'm an old introvert; I've hated to "put myself out there", and this time I wanted to "not do that anymore".

 # Sessions